DworkinLab/GettingStartedDworkinLab/GettingStarted_DataAnalysis.md

-Dworkin lab Guide to keeping yourself organized, efficient and sane before, during and after data analysis
+keeping yourself organized, efficient and sane before, during, and after data analysis
 ===========================================================

 ## -This is a draft outline, not to be used yet.-

 ## Why be so precise about how we organize our data and analysis scripts?
+Why go to such extremes about how we organize data and scripts?
+It turns out that most people (including me), left to their own devices, will end up with a morass of analysis scripts, various copies of the data (which have been edited in different ways).
+Often all of these scripts, copies of data and figures end up in a single folder.
+Anyone who has gone back to their own data and analysis after 6 months knows that it can be incredibly difficult or impossible to reconstruct their own work.
+So how on earth would anyone else (including your PI) be able to do so.

+So instead of asking yourself the question "Will I be able to make sense of what I have done tomorrow, when I come back to the analysis?", you should be asking "Will I understand this in a year?
+Will my labmates and PI understand this?
+How about other people who want to reproduce my analysis once it is published?".

+So you want to:
-- Make it easy and efficient for current use.
+- Make it easy, clear and efficient for current use.
-- Make it easy and efficient for future use.
+- Make it easy, clear and efficient for future use.
 -
 ## Make your research reproducible from day one